AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated 6.1.
 Memento with Muramasa Bloodlust?
 What's that?
 We don't use that here!
 Instead, we give some real motivation to Sakura by giving her a nice gift to carve her path towards becoming a real Vergil!
 Who needs Naraka?
 Why craft it and pri-arm it when you can instead give 7T to Memento?
 That's much better!
 Trust me!

-> Boss to be Chosen: Hephaestus, then Aponia or Kalpas
+> Boss to be Chosen: Husk, then Aponia or Kalpas

-!!! note
-    Make sure to avoid being at less than 900 HP when going against Hephaestus.
-In this run I had forgotten about the fact and proceeded to go against him with less than 100 HP.
-I had to retry a lot until I managed to beat him lmao.

 ####<p align="center">Setup</p>